-*This list is regularly updated with the latest identity theft statistics for 2017 – 2018.
-To date, we have compiled over 50 identity theft facts, figures and trends from a wide range of sources and covering a number of different countries.
+*This list is regularly updated with the latest identity theft statistics for 2019 – 2020 (plus a few earlier stats thrown in).
+To date, we have compiled over 30 identity theft facts, figures and trends from a wide range of sources and covering a number of different countries.

-As the world continues its relentless march toward all things digital, data is increasingly exposed.
-Each individual consumer’s’ personal information now resides on dozens, if not hundreds of servers across the globe.
+As the world continues its relentless march toward all things digital, the reams of data we’re uploading to the web are increasingly exposed.
+Each individual consumer’s personal information now resides on hundreds, if not thousands of servers across the globe.
 With that fact comes a somewhat obvious result: an increase in identity theft.

 Additionally, Javelin Strategy found that children are increasingly the victims of identity fraud.
 While children have long been a target for Social Security Number misuse and credit card fraud, it appears the impact is growing.
 The security firm found that over 1 million children were ID theft victims in 2017.

-For 2017 and 2018, identity theft statistics have taken center stage among the many stats and facts encompassing the entire realm of cybercrime.
+Identity theft statistics have taken center stage among the many stats and facts encompassing the entire realm of cybercrime.
 While ransomware gains more attention, identity theft remains much easier to pull off and monetize.
-Social security numbers, credit card numbers and other personal identity factors can be stolen and sold on the dark web, or used by criminals for quick and easy profit gain.
+Social security numbers, credit card numbers, and other personal identity factors can be stolen and sold on the dark web, or used by criminals for quick and easy profit gain.

 The following identity theft statistics are categorized to help get a better feel for how and why this threat continues to be a problem for consumers, businesses, and governments worldwide.